-The Sunni branch of Islam is comprised of about 85% of contemporary Muslims and is often regarded as orthodox form of this religion.
+The Sunni represent a major denomination of Islam, along with the Shi’ite (or Shia).
+The Sunni branch is comprised of about 85-90% of contemporary Muslims and is often taken as the orthodox form of this religion.

-The Shi’ite branch, mostly in Iran, Persia and partly in Iraq, represent about 10% of today’s Muslims.
+The Shi’ite branch, mostly in Iran, Persia and partly in Iraq, represent about 10-15% of today’s Muslims.¹

 Historically speaking, the Shi’ites and Sunnis split over a disagreement about the legitimacy of Mohammad’s successors (Caliphs)—not entirely unlike the Protestant refusal to recognize the authority of the Catholic Papacy.